cas-bioinf/rboAnalyzer/readme.md

 # rboAnalyzer
-A tool for analyzing BLAST search output for non-coding RNAs (ncRNAs).
+A tool for analyzing BLAST search output for RNA sequences.

 ## Short description
-rboAnalyzer is a tool for complement BLAST algorithm when searching for query sequence that is non-coding RNA (ncRNA) with secondary structure (which does not have to be known).
+rboAnalyzer is a tool for complement BLAST algorithm when searching for query sequence that is RNA with secondary structure (which does not have to be known).

 The HSPs in BLAST output are often incomplete
  (ie. the alignment in HSP does not cover whole query sequence).